 Party tidbit: Martha Stoumen is rising/risen star of the natural wine movement who focuses on Italian varietals grown in California.
 After working on a Master of Science in Viticulture and Enology from UC Davis she apprenticed under heavy hitting winemakers as Didier Barral (Léon Barral, Faugères, France), and Giusto Occhipinti (COS, Sicily).

 If you can’t find, ask for: “Look for wines made by Keep Wines in California,” Aaron advises.
-“The winemakers are influenced by the old world with create wines with less ripe fruit and with minimal manipulation.
+“The winemakers are influenced by the old world and create wines with less ripe fruit and with minimal manipulation.
 They use uncommon variatales such as Counoise and Pinot D’Aunise.”

 Why: The brand’s core red, this biodynamic bottle leaves whole clusters of grapes of grapes in-tact for select fermentation tanks, resulting in that delicious partial carbonic maceration.